How to Configure Your Mac's Firewall

 Close System Preferences.
 Your Mac is now protected by the built-in firewall!

 There are several third-party firewall applications available for Macs, but we don’t recommend that you purchase them.
-Mac OS X’s firewall utilizes the same industry-standard UNIX technologies that are used to protect web servers.
-If you’re paranoid and want a beefier firewall, bone up on your UNIX skills and write some custom rules for your firewall.
+Your Mac’s firewall utilizes the same industry-standard Unix technologies that are used to protect web servers.
+If you’re paranoid and want a beefier firewall, bone up on your Unix skills and write some custom rules for your firewall.
 Leave the third-party firewall applications on the shelf, where they belong!

 Subscribe to our email newsletter

 Sign up and get Macinstruct's tutorials delivered to your inbox.
 No spam, promise!